Priyansh2/ire_final_project/README.md

 # Language Modelling
-In this project, we have implemented Ngram and RNN based language models using NLTK, Spacy, and Keras for three social media channels: Facebook, Twitter, and Instagram.
+In this project, we have developed Ngram and RNN based language models using NLTK, Spacy, and Keras for three social media channels: Facebook, Twitter, and Instagram.
 The API provides command line for training, testing and predicting (text generation) from pre-trained models in both unconditioned and conditioned ways.
 Read following sections to know more about it.

 ## Requirements